Medically reviewed by Drugs.com. Last updated on Aug 4, 2023.

 Check with your doctor if you or your child used this medicine and your migraine did not go away, or if your migraine got worse or started occurring more often.

 Check with your doctor right away if you or your child have chest discomfort, jaw or neck tightness after taking this medicine.
-Also, tell your doctor if you have sudden or severe abdominal or stomach pain or bloody diarrhea after using this medicine.
+Also, tell your doctor if you have sudden or severe stomach pain or bloody diarrhea after using this medicine.

 Check with your doctor right away if you have blurred vision, difficulty with reading, or any other change in vision while you or your child are using this medicine.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).